 Music, snowboarding, green energy, chatting, golf, hiking, pubs, biking, eating, canoeing, poker, driving down a road never traveled, wandering aimlessly around cities, photography, hitch-hiking, looking for the perfect onion ring or chicken wing, pool, water-tubing, geography, soccer, cooking, badminton, tennis, sight-seeing, mountains,

 Music: I am a big fan of rock, hip hop, alternative rock, indie, punk rock and bits of metal.
-Some of my favourite bands include Tool, Rise Against, Mumford and Sons, Rage Against the Machine, B.O.B., Classified, Linkin Park, Icon for Hire, Muse, Offspring, Red Hot Chili Peppers, Stone Sour, Thirty Seconds to Mars.
+Some of my favourite bands include Tool, Rise Against, Mumford and Sons, Bastille, Hozier, Rage Against the Machine, Tom Walker, B.O.B., Classified, Linkin Park, Steve Aoki, Muse, Offspring, Lewis Capaldi, Red Hot Chili Peppers, James Arthur, Thirty Seconds to Mars, Imagine Dragons.
 I can appreciate all sorts of music on the other hand and won't trash anyone's taste.

 As for books, I don't really get the time to read books because I prefer to be out and about.
 You can blame that on my ADD and ADHD.
 I read lots of travel magazines and Popular Science magazines though.
 Anything that has to do with meteorology or environmental related is a must read as well.

 I have way more than one thing that has happened, so I shall make notice of a few over the past couple years.

 - the fury of forest fires in Gold River.